syncfusion-content/wpf-docs/wpf/Spreadsheet/Overview.md

 ### Fill series

 Spreadsheet control has the support for fill series as like in Microsoft Excel.
-By using the fill series feature, you can automatically fill the data based on the pervious cells.
+By using the fill series feature, you can automatically fill the data based on the previous cells.
 This control also features copy series, and fill with/without formatting supports as like in Excel.

 ## Formulas